Actulurus/do-not-use/README.md

-# cernyrob.in
-a portfolio website used to practice my coding skills
+# for some reason my repo duplicated idk, use actulurus/cernyrob.in instead